PASTAQ-MS/pastaq.github.io/content/index.md

 transformed to the mzIdentML format.

-The default DDA pipeline can be used for proteomics and metabolomics analyses, and outputs a variety of quantitative tables as described in [the official documentation][docs], as well as quality control plots that can be used to assess the accuracy of the data and pre-processing algorithms.
+The default DDA pipeline can be used for proteomics and metabolomics analyses, and outputs a variety of quantitative tables as described below , as well as quality control plots that can be used to assess the accuracy of the data and pre-processing algorithms.

-[docs]: /docs

-## Installation
+### Installation

 PASTAQ can be downloaded and compiled [from source][src] by downloading or cloning the repository and following the instructions in the `README.md`.